scottbyrns/S4/README.md

 - Pull request body description in the format defined in the [template](template.md).
 - A markdown file in the format defined in the [template](template.md).
 The file should be located under the `Docs` directory and follow the naming convetion `example-file.md`.
 - A swift file containing the code for the proposal located under the `Sources` directory.
-- A link to the proposal markdown file in the `README.md` (this file), right below "This is what we have so far:".
+- A link to the proposal markdown file in the `README.md` (this file), right below **This is what we have so far**.
 The items should be sorted alphabetically.

 License
 -------